Madhukar07565/CategoryDemo/README.md

    ![alt text](codecoverage.png "Code Coverage")

 ###PMD:
- Verified the code with PMD check and not found any critical voilations(except the one which are related to System.out.println(), which is required in this program)
+ Verified the code with PMD check and not found any critical violations(except the one which are related to System.out.println(), which is required in this program)